 Let us have a look at the properties of metals and non-metals.

 Metals are the materials possessing or holding the characteristics of being hard, fusible, shiny, malleable, ductile, and so on.
 A few examples of metals (materials) are Silver, Gold, Copper, Aluminium, Iron, and many more.

 A few of the physical and chemical properties of Metals are given below in a brief manner.

 Physical Properties of Metals

-The property of metals by which they may be beaten into thin sheets is malleability.
+Malleability: The property of metals by which they may be beaten into thin sheets is malleability.
 An example is a silver metal beaten to make silver foil used for sweets decoration.

-Metals are the good conductors of heat and electricity.
+Conductivity: Metals are good conductors of heat and electricity.
 The best conductors of electricity are copper and silver.
 However, Mercury and lead are poor conductors.
 Except for Caesium and Gallium, they also have a high melting point.

-All the metals are solid, except Mercury.
+Solid: All the metals are solid, except Mercury.
 At room temperature, Mercury remains in a liquid state.
 The exceptional metals are Potassium (K), Sodium (Na), and Mercury.
 Metals like Potassium (K) and Sodium (Na) are easily cut with a knife.
-Other examples of metals are copper, silver, iron, aluminum, gold, calcium, and more.
+Other examples of metals are copper, silver, iron, aluminium, gold, calcium, and more.